gwct/grampa/README.md

 ## Usage

 *The following example commands assume an install from bioconda and use `grampa` to call the program.
-If you installed from source, see above for information on how to call the program*
+If you installed from source, see above for information on how to call the program.*

 If necessary, you can run GRAMPA with some test files.
 You can do this easily by running the --tests command: